Garfield Barwick: Chief Justice

-The Barwick court decided several infamous cases on tax avoidance and tax evasion, almost always deciding against the taxation office.
+The Barwick court decided several cases on tax avoidance and tax evasion, almost always deciding against the taxation office.
 Led by Barwick himself in most judgments, the court distinguished between avoidance (legitimately minimising one's tax obligations) and evasion (illegally evading obligations).
 The decisions effectively nullified the anti-avoidance legislation and led to the proliferation of avoidance schemes in the 1970s, a result which drew much criticism upon the court.

 During the 1975 Australian constitutional crisis, he controversially advised Governor-General Sir John Kerr on the constitutional legality of dismissing a prime minister who declined to advise an election when unable to obtain passage of supply.
 That was significant, because Barwick and Gough Whitlam, whose government Kerr dismissed, had a history of antipathy dating from the mid-1950s.
 Further, Whitlam had refused Kerr's request for permission to consult Barwick, or to act on any advice except his own.

 The High Court was due to move to new premises in Canberra in May 1980.
 A year earlier, in anticipation of the move, Barwick wrote to Malcolm Fraser (who had become prime minister as a result of the dismissal and who was confirmed in office by the December 1975 election), seeking an official residence in the national capital.
 His request "went down like a lead balloon with the cabinet which had run into trouble with the High Court's burgeoning costs while urging economic restraint on other Australians", and was rejected.
 The $46.5 million High Court building in Canberra was opened by the Queen in May 1980, and is today still referred to as "Gar's Mahal".

 Barwick retired from the bench in 1981, a few months after passing Sir John Latham's record as the longest-serving Chief Justice.
 He retained excellent health and continued to be active as a much-sought-after expert on legal issues until the end of his life.
 His writings included Sir John Did His Duty (a commentary on Kerr's dismissal of Whitlam) and his 1995 memoir A Radical Tory.